baasbox/docs/source/index.md

 ```

-> Example of response with "cesare"'s followers
+> Example of a response with "cesare"'s followers

 ```json